 30. Traffic Committee – Signposting and Line Marking Plan Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to issue of a Construction Certificate a Signposting and Line Marking Plan must be submitted to Council for approval by the Local Traffic Committee.
+Prior to issue of a relevant Construction Certificate a Signposting and Line Marking Plan must be submitted to Council for approval by the Local Traffic Committee.
 This plan must detail all facilities, signage and line-marking required within and surrounding the development.

 31. Soil and Water Management Plan (SWMP) Modified under DA0350/2022 (Part 2) DAM0043/2024

-Prior to the issue of the Construction Certificate, a Soil and Water Management Plan (SWMP) must be submitted to the Principal Certifier.
+Prior to the issue of the relevant Construction Certificate, a Soil and Water Management Plan (SWMP) must be submitted to the Principal Certifier.
 The SWMP must clearly identify site features, constraints and soil types together with the nature of the proposed land disturbing activities and also specify the type and location of erosion and sediment control measures.
 In addition, rehabilitation techniques that are necessary to deal with such activities should be referred to.

 The SWMP must take into account the requirements of Landcom’s publication Managing Urban Stormwater - Soils and Construction (2004) thus ensuring the following objectives are achieved, namely: